fleetdm/fleet/articles/fleet-4.18.0.md

 For update instructions, see our [upgrade guide](https://fleetdm.com/docs/deploying/upgrading-fleet) in the Fleet docs.

 ## Highlights
-- Improved security for Fleet Desktop.
+- Enjoy improved security for Fleet Desktop.
 - Show your end users a call to action in Fleet desktop for failing policies.

 ## Automated testing for upgrading to a new version of Fleet